Birds-eye render of Heighington Habitat Bank with habitats restored, including rich grassland and ponds

 Habitat Bank overview

-Across nearly 20 hectares of arable land and pasture situated 8.5km northwest of Darlington town centre, we are establishing new priority habitats, creating far greater connectivity for native wildlife.
+Across nearly fifty acres of arable land and pasture just five miles northwest of Darlington town centre, we are establishing new priority habitats, creating far greater connectivity for native wildlife.

 We are eagerly transforming the site into a beautiful expanse of wildflower grassland with a network of natural ponds to support a diverse abundance of pondlife.